-GetYourGuide closes $133M convertible note as travel startups continue to weather the Covid-19 storm – TechCrunch
+GetYourGuide closes $133M convertible note as travel startups continue to weather the COVID-19 storm – TechCrunch

 “After the pandemic, people will travel again, and experiencing the sights and culture of the world’s iconic destinations will be what they crave the most,” he said.

-The belief that the industry — not just GetYourGuide but the rest of it, too — is credible enough for new backers also to come in, it seems.
+The belief, it seems, is that the industry — not just GetYourGuide, but the rest of it, too — is credible enough for new backers also to come in.
 Eric Zinterhofer at Searchlight Capital is a first-time investor in the company with this funding.

 “We have a natural affinity with the talented, entrepreneurial team at GetYourGuide, given Searchlight’s own enterprising culture and our success in partnering with founder-led businesses,” he said.
 “While 2020 has undoubtedly been a challenging year for the travel sector, we believe GetYourGuide has the right strategy, capabilities and investor support in place to rebound strongly once the pandemic is under control.
 We are excited to begin our work together.”